OpenNews/datainstitute-website/homepage.md

 **When will you be notifying applicants on whether they've been selected?**

-We will begin reviewing applications after the May 24 deadline has passed, and will notify all applicants by June 6 if they've been selected.
+We will begin reviewing applications after the April 25 deadline has passed, and will notify all applicants by May 13 if they’ve been selected.

 **I'm not a U.S. resident.
 Am I eligible to apply?**